RMS Aquitania: Postwar service and retirement

 1947: Aquitania in her final years, sporting her wartime grey with uniquely painted Cunard funnels.

 After completing troopship service, the vessel was handed back to Cunard-White Star in 1948.
 She underwent a refit for passenger service.
 She was then used to transport war brides and their children to Canada under charter from the Canadian government.
 This final service created a special fondness for Aquitania in Halifax, Nova Scotia, the port of disembarkation for these immigration voyages.

 Mural of Aquitania, the "Ship Beautiful".

 Aquitania sailed on her last commercial voyage from Halifax to Southampton, from 24 November 1949 to 1 December 1949.
 After serving her purpose, the old Aquitania was taken out of service in December 1949, when the ship's Board of Trade certificate was not renewed as the condition of the ship had deteriorated, and it would have been cost-prohibitive to be brought up to new safety standards, namely fire code regulations.
-The decks leaked in foul weather, the bulkheads and funnels were corroded to a point that one could stick their finger through them.
-A long-standing rumor was made that during a corporate luncheon held on the ship, a piano had fallen through the roof of one of the dining rooms from the deck above.
-This has been proven to be false.

 Aquitania being scrapped in Faslane, Scotland in 1950.

-After its last voyage in February 1950 from Southampton to Faslane, the vessel was sold to British Iron and Steel Corporation for scrap for £125,000 at Faslane in Scotland.
+After her last voyage in February 1950 from Southampton to Faslane, the vessel was sold to British Iron and Steel Corporation for scrap for £125,000 at Faslane in Scotland.
 Dismantling took more than a year and was finished in November 1951.
 This ended a career which included steaming 3 million miles over 450 round voyages.
 Aquitania carried 1.2 million passengers through an active sea career that spanned nearly 36 years, making her the longest-serving Express Liner of the 20th century.
-Aquitania was the only major liner and largest vessel to serve in and survive both World Wars.
+Aquitania was the only major liner and was histories largest ship to serve in both World Wars.
 She was also the last four-funnelled passenger ship to be scrapped.
 The ship's wheel and a detailed scale model of Aquitania may be seen in the Cunard exhibit at the Maritime Museum of the Atlantic in Halifax.

 Maritime author N. R. P. Bonsor wrote of Aquitania in 1963: "Cunard had recovered possession of their veteran in 1948 but she was not worth reconditioning.
 In 35 years of service Aquitania had sailed more than 3 million miles and apart from one or two early Allan Line steamers no other ship served for as long in a single ownership."